iss000/fhpack/README.md

 HyperSlide incurs a fair bit of overhead from Applesoft BASIC.
-The "blitz test", included on the LZ4FH demo disk, generates machine language calls that uncompress the same image 100x, eliminating all overhead (and simulating what HyperSlide could do if it weren't written in BASIC).
+The "blitz test", included on the LZ4FH demo disk, generates machine language calls that decompress the same image 100x, eliminating all overhead (and simulating what HyperSlide could do if it weren't written in BASIC).
 The speed improves to 5.6 fps.
 To put that into perspective, you could unpack a green image twice in the time it takes "CALL 62454"